nextgis/docs_ngweb/source/layers.rst

 Enter display name that will be visible in administrator interface and in map layer tree.
-Fields :guilabel:`Keyname` и :guilabel:`Description` are not required.
+Fields :guilabel:`Keyname` and :guilabel:`Description` are not required.
 Switch from :guilabel:`Resource` tab to :guilabel:`WMS layer` tab.
 WMS layer tab of create resource dialog is presented on :numref:`admin_layers_create_wms_layer_parameters`.